icirova/icirova/README.md

 # Hi there, I'm Iveta 👋

-I am interested in frontend development.
+- 👨‍💻 I’m interested in **frontend** development.
 - 🌱 I’m currently learning **React** and **TypeScript**
 - 🔭 I’m currently working on my own projects where I practice the acquired knowledge.
-- 👨‍💻 All of my projects are available at <a href="https://personal-page.cirova.cz/projekty/" target="_blank" rel="noopener noreferrer">https://personal-page.cirova.cz/projekty/</a>
+- 💻 All of my projects are available at <a href="https://personal-page.cirova.cz/projekty/" target="_blank" rel="noopener noreferrer">https://personal-page.cirova.cz/projekty/</a>

 ## Tech Stack